 Name:

 About me:

 Education:

 Skills/Expertise:

 Experience:

 ACTIVITY 3: JOB TASKS

-/hat are the main tasks your chosen person will have to do as part of their mission to warf planet?
-List them and explain why the tasks are important to the mission. the new
+What are the main tasks your chosen person will have to do as part of their mission to the new dwarf planet?
+List them and explain why the tasks are important to the mission.